 Jamaica doesn’t score high on the surfer list.
 Usually, the Caribbean coast doesn’t produce that many waves as compared to the coasts of Australia or Hawaii.
 Though surprisingly, aside from the snorkeling or diving you can actually surf in Jamaica.
 Located on the northern coast of the country in the parish of Portland, you will find one of Jamaica’s premium surf spots; The Boston Bay Beach.
 I visited Boston Bay last year and though I am not yet a Surfer (wishful thinking), I’d be happy to give it a try here.
 If you’re wondering, surf lessons are frequently offered here by the locals.

 Also, not very far from the city of Kingston, you will find Bull’s Bay.
 The Bull’s Bay coast is on the south-east coast of Jamaica with not more 10 miles east of Kingston.
 Another surprising fact, you will find Jamaica’s first surf camp here; Jamesia which is operated my “Mystic”, a long-time lover of the sport.
 Though surfing doesn’t score high in Jamaica, I can see where it is up and coming and I couldn’t be more excited about this.
 It will be a new experience for many Jamaicans and travellers to surf on the island.
 I recommend giving it a try!
+Just like Terrigal which is located on the Central Coast of New South Wales, Australia, has long been recognized as a prime surfing spot, we hope Jamaica will become a prime spot for surfing soon.

 2. Camp on Blue Mountain Peak